philipwastakenwastaken/philipwastakenwastaken.github.io/index.md

 <img src="images/ek_cloud.png" class="center">

 The Earth Kingdom, a monarchy, is the largest nation in terms of land mass.
 It is also economically prosperous, based on extensive agriculture and industry.
 The Earth Kingdom was extensively targeted in the so-called *Hundred Year War* started by the Fire Nation due to their power.
 The monarchy is represented in the word cloud by the words *king*, *guard* and *wall*.
 There are also words directly related to the war, such as *force*, *threat* and *tension*.
 Generally, it is difficult to extract concrete characteristics from this word cloud.
-It could be beacuse the Earth Kingdom is so vast with a diverse cast of characters.
+It could be because the Earth Kingdom is so vast with a diverse cast of characters.

 <img src="images/fn_cloud.png" class="center">